defifuture/erc20-batched-meta-transactions/README.md

 - 50 meta txs in the batch: 42298.14/meta tx (total gas: 2114907)
 - 100 meta txs in the batch: 42032.27/meta tx (total gas: 4203227)

 > In this case, the "On-chain token transfer" benchmark is 51'000, because the receiver has a zero-value balance.
-This M-to-M example beats the benchmark starting from 4 meta txs in a batch.
+This M-to-M example beats the benchmark starting from 4 meta transactions in a batch.

 Benchmarks score: